dcanetma/hodoandmarie-site/source/_posts/El-hiperregalo.md

 ---
-title: El hiperregalo
+title: Farmàcia Ciutat Jardí
 subTitle: Video Explainer
 client: Nom del client

 intro: >
 	Vintage medical plants illustrations combined with a contemporary aesthetics for the identity of a new pharmacy with a special focus on natural products.

-bgColor: 		#080066
+bgColor: 		#567d5a
-textColor: 	red
+textColor: 	white

 tags: